kilpkonn/msc-thesis/main.typ

 The iterator produced by tactics is allowed to have duplicates as filtering of them is done at the end of the algorithm.
 We decided to filter at the end because it is hard to guarantee that different tactics do not produce same elements, but without the guarantee of uniqueness there would have to be another round of deduplication nevertheless.

-#todo("Should I measure something per tactic?
-Like how much does it help?
-There are many combinations so maybe not so good idea.")

 ==== Tactic "trivial" <tactic-trivial>
 Tactic called "trivial" is one of the most trivial tactics we have.
-It only attempts items we have in scope and does not perform any type transitions. #todo("what are type transitions") The items in scope contains:
+It only attempts items we have in scope and does not perform any type transitions The items in scope contains:
 1. Constants
 2. Static items